Terms & Conditions

 • Ensure you provide the date and time of when the concern arose for the first time

-• To record an incident via our form, you can use the Safeguarding and Disability Form.
+• To record an incident via our form, you can use the HyperionDev Skills Bootcamp Safeguarding incident report or HyperionDev Skills Bootcamp Disability Declaration.

 You should not:

-• Discuss the concern with anyone other than your line manager and the Designated Safeguarding Lead
+• Discuss the concern with anyone other than the Safeguarding Committee members.

 • Investigate any allegations

-The Designated Safeguarding Lead will let you know the next steps.
+The Designated Safeguarding Lead will let you know the next steps once you have recorded your concern.

 Actions taken in the event of concerns being raised